 - (A) the master files an affidavit disclosing whether there is any ground for disqualification under 28 U.S.C. § 455; and - (B) if a ground is disclosed, the parties, with the court's approval, waive the disqualification. - (4) Amending.
 The order may be amended at any time after notice to the parties and an opportunity to be heard. - (c) MASTER'S AUTHORITY. - (1) In General.
 Unless the appointing order directs otherwise, a master may: - (A) regulate all proceedings; - (B) take all appropriate measures to perform the assigned duties fairly and efficiently; and - (C) if conducting an evidentiary hearing, exercise the appointing court's power to compel, take, and record evidence. - (2) Sanctions.
 The master may by order impose on a party any noncontempt sanction provided by Rule 37 or 45, and may recommend a contempt sanction against a party and sanctions against a nonparty. - (d) MASTER'S ORDERS.
 A master who issues an order must file it and promptly serve a copy on each party.
 The clerk must enter the order on the docket. - (e) MASTER'S REPORTS.
 A master must report to the court as required by the appointing order.
-The master must file the report and promptly serve a copy on each party, unless the court orders otherwise.

-(f) ACTION ON THE MASTER'S ORDER, REPORT, OR RECOMMENDATIONS.

-(1) Opportunity for a Hearing; Action in General.
-In acting on a master's order, report, or recommendations, the court must give the parties notice and an opportunity to be heard; may receive evidence; and may adopt or affirm, modify, wholly or partly reject or reverse, or resubmit to the master with instructions.

-(2) Time to Object or Move to Adopt or Modify.
-A party may file objections to - or a motion to adopt or modify - the master's order, report, or recommendations no later than 21 days after a copy is served, unless the court sets a different time.

-(3) Reviewing Factual Findings.
-The court must decide de novo all objections to findings of fact made or recommended by a master, unless the parties, with the court's approval, stipulate that:

-(A) the findings will be reviewed for clear error; or

-(B) the findings of a master appointed under Rule 53(a)(1)(A) or (C) will be final.

-(4) Reviewing Legal Conclusions.
-The court must decide de novo all objections to conclusions of law made or recommended by a master.

-(5) Reviewing Procedural Matters.
-Unless the appointing order establishes a different standard of review, the court may set aside a master's ruling on a procedural matter only for an abuse of discretion.
+The master must file the report and promptly serve a copy on each party, unless the court orders otherwise. - (f) ACTION ON THE MASTER'S ORDER, REPORT, OR RECOMMENDATIONS. - (1) Opportunity for a Hearing; Action in General.
+In acting on a master's order, report, or recommendations, the court must give the parties notice and an opportunity to be heard; may receive evidence; and may adopt or affirm, modify, wholly or partly reject or reverse, or resubmit to the master with instructions. - (2) Time to Object or Move to Adopt or Modify.
+A party may file objections to or a motion to adopt or modify the master's order, report, or recommendations no later than 21days after a copy is served, unless the court sets a different time. - (3) Reviewing Factual Findings.
+The court must decide de novo all objections to findings of fact made or recommended by a master, unless the parties, with the court's approval, stipulate that: - (A) the findings will be reviewed for clear error; or - (B) the findings of a master appointed under Rule 53(a)(1)(A) or (C) will be final. - (4) Reviewing Legal Conclusions.
+The court must decide de novo all objections to conclusions of law made or recommended by a master. - (5) Reviewing Procedural Matters.
+Unless the appointing order establishes a different standard of review, the court may set aside a master's ruling on a procedural matter only for an abuse of discretion. - (g) COMPENSATION. - (1) Fixing Compensation.
+Before or after judgment, the court must fix the master's compensation on the basis and terms stated in the appointing order, but the court may set a new basis and terms after giving notice and an opportunity to be heard. - (2) Payment.
+The compensation must be paid either: - (A) by a party or parties; or - (B) from a fund or subject matter of the action within the court's control.